M-Rybalko/flappybird/README.md

 To run the game, copy or fork this repo, and run `npm install`

-Then, run the project with `npm run dev` command
+Then, run the project with `npm run dev` command.
+The game will be able to play at port 8080

 Enjoy!